mbakgun/midjourney-images-compose-multiplatform/README.md

 ## Web Application

-This project can be for the Compose for Web(JS).
+This project can be built for the Compose for Web(JS).
 [Demo](https://mj.akgns.com/compose)

 ```